On This Page

 - h = vertical height from the base center to the apex

 A cone has one-third the volume of a cylinder with the same base radius and vertical height.
 That is why the formula includes the factor 1/3.
+See Why a Cone Is Exactly One-Third of a Cylinder for the full proof and intuition, including why the same 1/3 factor shows up in the Pyramid Volume Calculator for an identical geometric reason.

 How to Calculate the Volume of a Cone